Closing the Gap - PBS Co-payment Measure

 - referred by a medical practitioner working in a practice participating in the Indigenous Health Incentive under the PIP.

-Note: We can’t accept hospital generated prescriptions.
-Medical specialists within public hospitals must use their personal PBS prescriptions.
+We can’t accept hospital generated prescriptions.
+Prescribers within public hospitals must use their personal PBS prescriptions.

 Prescribers need to:

 - assess the patient’s eligibility for the measure once

 - make sure the patient gives their consent to register for the measure

 - confirm a patient’s eligibility before writing each CTG PBS prescription.

 - in Health Professional Online Services (HPOS) through the registered patients on their practice list

 - by contacting us.